Project

 Overview

 The Community Supervision Resource Center (CSRC) serves as a centralized hub for pretrial, probation, and parole supervision agencies around the country.
-The Center for Effective Public Policy, in partnership with the Center for Justice Innovation, the American Probation and Parole Association, the Association of Paroling Authorities International, and the National Association of Pretrial Services Agencies, manages the CSRC.
+The Center for Effective Public Policy, in partnership with the Center for Justice Innovation, the American Probation and Parole Association, the Association of Paroling Authorities International, the National Association of Pretrial Services Agencies, and the Fortune Society, manages the CSRC.

 Our Approach